RituPande/ritupande.github.io/_posts/2021-05-29-Convex-Programming.md

 ---

 In the [previous](https://ritupande.github.io/Introduction-to-Statistical-Learning-Theory/) article, we discussed that we cannot evaluate all possible decision functions for a machine learning problem, due to time and processing constraints.
 Hence, we restrict the set of candidate functions to a set called hypothesis space.
 Hypothesis space typically includes those functions that are easy to work with and optimize.
-One such class of functions is called *Convex Functions* and the task of finding the optimal value of such functions is termed as *Convex Programming Problem*.
+One such class of functions is called *Convex Functions* and the task of finding the optimal value of such functions is termed as *Convex Programming* problem.
 More formally,

 If $$ C \subseteq R^n $$  is a nonempty convex set and $$ f: C \rightarrow R $$ be a convex function then a convex programming problem is defined as: